-We were lucky to see one of the developers, Roger Clements, come forward and reveal that the game was released on their own label “The Jolly Rogers” originally in 1984 under the name of My First Adventure, before Anirog released the game.
-Sadly they didn’t see any payment for the game.
+We were then in later years lucky to see one of the developers, Roger Clements, come forward and reveal that the game was released on their own label “The Jolly Rogers” originally in 1984 under the name of My First Adventure.
+This was before Anirog were due to release the game under the name of Rhyme Land.
+Sadly they didn’t see any payment for this.

-But the great news is that My First Adventure exists and has already been preserved.
-So Rhyme Land has been within our grasp all along!
-So see the download if you want to check it out for yourself.
+The great news was that My First Adventure existed and was already been preserved and out there already.
+So Rhyme Land had been within our grasp all along!
+See the download if you want to check it out for yourself.